 RSNStats is a labor of love by an ardent fan.
 I’m not an employee of the Red Sox, Major League Baseball, or any media outlet.

-When I post links to products on Amazon or on the iTunes App Store, for example, my links may include a referral code so that when products are purchased after clicking on the link, I may receive a small percentage of the sale.
+When I post links to products my links may include a referral code so that when products are purchased I may receive a small percentage of the sale from the vendor.
 While the amount that I receive is small, it does help to defray some of the cost of maintaining this site, and gives me a small vested interest in having my readers purchase products using these links.